Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 | uwsm (Wayland Only) | 1.
 Run `sudo pacman -S uwsm` to install uwsm<br>2.
 Follow the [Arch Wiki](https://wiki.archlinux.org/title/Universal_Wayland_Session_Manager) |

 ### (Only for LightDM) Part 4.
 Choose the greeter you want to use for LightDM.
-If your using any other display manager then you can skip this step.
+If you have installed any other display manager other than LightDM, then you can skip this step.

-The two versions is just what style you want.
-If you want a style that looks like Gnome then select the GTK version.
-If you want a style thats easy to configure and looks great then use the Webkit2 version.
+By itself, LightDM does not come with any user interfaces.
+There are two versions that are listed here, one uses GTK as a customiser which is good if you have installed Xfce and the other uses Webkit2 as a customiser.
+If you want a style that looks like Gnome/Xfce, then install the GTK version.
+If you want a style that's easy to configure and looks great, then install the Webkit2 version.

 | Greeter | Instructions |
 | ------- | ------------ |